deivaxxx/NVFolia/README.md

 ```LeafMC``` - Used to spawn mobs asynchronously and speed up single-threaded minecraft connection

 ```Folia``` - The main core used for NVFolia branding

+## The core was specially created for the server
+play.necovanilla.ru